The Coal Loader has all sorts of events and activities to get involved with, and a variety of ways to visit.

 Join a Community Garden

-There are two community gardens - one at the Coal Loader (just out back of the Genia McCaffery Centre), and one on the Coal Loader Platform.
+There are two community gardens - Coal Loader Cottage Community Garden, and Coal Loader Platform Community Garden.

 Coal Loader Community Nursery

 Volunteers work with Council to propagate local native plants for use in bushland rehabilitation, streetscape enhancements (green corridors), habitat gardens, citizenship ceremonies and community give-aways.
 Find out more and come along when the Community Nursery volunteers meet.

 Bring your students on a school excursion to learn about all aspects of sustainability.
 The Coal Loader features a sustainably retrofitted cottage with learning materials; wetlands; community gardens; native bushland nursery; historical tunnels; Aboriginal engravings; the platform green roof; parklands and a beautiful bushland reserve right next door.
 Our historic 2.8ha waterfront site has been retrofitted with state-of-the-art sustainable technologies.